LunarWatcher/se-data-dump-transformer/README.md

 python3 -m pip install sedd

 # Before running the package, make sure you have Firefox installed, and a `config.json`.
-# Running the pypi version is identical to running the Git version:
+# Running the pypi version is identical to the git version, but it also offers a
+# script installed in the venv's `bin` folder.
-python3 -m sedd
+sedd
 ```

 ### Config, running, and what to expect